-Rob is a 1high school student.
-He is buying a dress shirt to 2wear with his new suit.
-He wants a 3good buy for his money.
-But the shirt 4must look good.
-Rob wants a 5easy to care for shirt that is 6cool and comfortable for spring and summer weather.
+- 1. Age Rob is a 1high school student.
+He is buying - 2.
+Use a dress shirt to 2wear with his new suit.
+He - 3.
+Value for \$ wants a 3good buy for his money.
+But the - 4.
+Appearance shirt 4must look good.
+Rob wants a 5easy to - 5.
+Care care for shirt requiring 6cool and comfortable for - 6.
+Comfort in spring and summer weather.
+Warm/hot Weather

 Quality of construction may not always be the most important standard.
 When not mentioned in the situation statement, use it to differentiate between close pair.
 Remember that a ready-to-wear garment isn't necessarily the perfectly constructed and the quest for perfection may hinder selection.
 On very limited money, consider only those construction points that can't be changed.
-For instance, a seam may be re-stitched or threads clipped.
+For instance, a seam may be restitched or threads clipped.
 However, unmatched plaids or an uneven or puckered collar can't be changed.

 Cost should be considered in relation to the situation and value or return for the money spent.
 For instance, two blouses may be of equal quality and cost, but one has more needed style details like pockets, and thus is a better buy.
-Cost-per-wear is also a good value of measure.
+Cost-perwear is also a good value of measure.
 Care cost, particularly if dry cleaningis required, should also be considered.